humanmade/altis-documentation/other-docs/faq/Common-Errors-and-Issues/integrity-check.md

 You can read more about SRI here: <https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity>

-## What if this error is getting thrown, when it shouldn't be?
+## What if this error is getting thrown when it shouldn't be?

 In a nutshell, this is typically due to caching and/or the version number of the asset wasn't updated.